camunda/camunda/docs/src/go-client/get-started.md

 }
 ```

-In this example we shall open a task subscription for the previously created workflow instance, consume the task and complete it.
+In this example we shall open a job subscription for the previously created workflow instance, consume the job and complete it.
 Before completing it it shall print the data to the standard output.
 When you have a look at the Zeebe Monitor, then you can see that the workflow instance moved from the first service task to the next one:

 ![zeebe-monitor-step-2](/go-client/zeebe-monitor-2.png)